frzkstudio/ML_Credit_Risk_Scoring/README.md

 - Model Development
 - Model Evaluation

-## Project Structure

-- `notebooks/`: Jupyter Notebook files with code and analysis.
-- `data/`: Data files used in the project.
-- `images/`: Images and visualizations generated during analysis.

 ## Data Source

 The dataset used for this project is the LendingClub dataset, which contains historical data on loan applications, approved loans, and loan statuses.